 This extreme concrete cancer was actually initiated by the magnesite floor topping.
 Rain water came in through the balcony door, wetting the magnesite that then leached aggressive chloride ions into the concrete, leading to major corrosion issues.

 So how can you detect if your building has concrete cancer?
 One of the first tell-tale signs is the presence of ferrous stains on the surface of the concrete.
 If the steel is rusting within the concrete, rusty water can bleed off the steel towards the surface, leaving brown-tinged stains on the surface.
 If the corrosion has advanced to the point where the steel is expanding, it will then typically start to cause the concrete to burst or break off (referred to as spalling concrete).
-You can see examples of this in the photos throughout this article, particularly the one below:

 Remember, concrete cancer is really just rusting of steel reinforcement.
 So, once it’s detected, all you need to do is treat and repair the steel.
 Whilst that sounds easy enough, the reality is that it is a very slow, tedious, time-consuming, and expensive process.
 It requires that the concrete be broken back and removed around the reinforcement, so as to fully expose each affected bar.
 A typical repair procedure is to wire-brush the bars to remove all traces of rust and to take them back to bare, shiny metal.
 The next step is to thoroughly coat the steelwork with a protective epoxy coating.
 Clearly, we can’t push the bar “further back” to improve its coverage, so we instead rely on protective coatings to act as a barrier.
 Once all the affected steel bars have been adequately coated, the concrete can then be repaired with a suitable repair mortar product.
 Providing the repair process is carried out thoroughly and appropriately, you can have confidence that the concrete will then continue to perform satisfactorily and do its job in the years to come.